-Step 1: Use of Wet Pond as an E&S Control.
+- Step 1: Use of Wet Pond as an E&S Control.
 A wet pond may serve as a sediment basin during project construction.
 If this is done, the volume should be based on the more stringent sizing rule (erosion and sediment control requirement vs. water quality treatment requirement).
 Installation of the permanent riser should be initiated during the construction phase, and design elevations should be set with final cleanout of the sediment basin and conversion to the post-construction wet pond in mind.
 The bottom elevation of the wet pond should be lower than the bottom elevation of the temporary sediment basin.
-Appropriate procedures should be implemented to prevent discharge of turbid waters when the basin is being converted into a wet pond.

-Step 2: Stabilize the Drainage Area.
+Appropriate procedures should be implemented to prevent discharge of turbid waters when the basin is being converted into a wet pond. - Step 2: Stabilize the Drainage Area.
 Wet ponds should only be constructed after the contributing drainage area to the pond is completely stabilized.
-If the proposed pond site will be used as a sediment trap or basin during the construction phase, the construction notes should clearly indicate that the facility will be de-watered, dredged and re-graded to design dimensions after the original site construction is complete.

-Step 3: Assemble Construction Materials on-site, make sure they meet design specifications, and prepare any staging areas.

-Step 4: Install E&S Controls prior to construction, including temporary de-watering devices and stormwater diversion practices.
-All areas surrounding the pond that are graded or denuded during construction must be planted with turf grass, native plantings, or other approved methods of soil stabilization.

-Step 5: Clear and Strip the project area to the desired sub-grade.

-Step 6: Excavate the Core Trench and Install the Spillway Pipe.

-Step 7: Install the Riser or Outflow Structure, and ensure the top invert of the overflow weir is constructed level at the design elevation.
+If the proposed pond site will be used as a sediment trap or basin during the construction phase, the construction notes should clearly indicate that the facility will be de-watered, dredged and re-graded to design dimensions after the original site construction is complete. - Step 3: Assemble Construction Materials on-site, make sure they meet design specifications, and prepare any staging areas. - Step 4: Clear and Strip the project area to the desired sub-grade. - Step 5: Install E&S Controls prior to construction, including temporary de-watering devices and stormwater diversion practices.
+All areas surrounding the pond that are graded or denuded during construction must be planted with turf grass, native plantings, or other approved methods of soil stabilization. - Step 6: Excavate the Core Trench and Install the Spillway Pipe. - Step 7: Install the Riser or Outflow Structure, and ensure the top invert of the overflow weir is constructed level at the design elevation.

-Step 8: Construct the Embankment and Any Internal Berms in 8- to 12-inch lifts, or as directed by geotechnical recommendations, and compact as required with appropriate equipment.

-Step 9: Excavate/Grade until the appropriate elevation and desired contours are achieved for the bottom and side slopes of the pond.

-Step 10: Construct the Emergency Spillway in cut or structurally stabilized soils.

-Step 11: Install Outlet Protection, including emergency and primary outlet apron protection.

-Step 12: Stabilize Exposed Soils with temporary seed mixtures appropriate for the pond buffer.
-All areas above the normal pool elevation should be permanently stabilized by hydroseeding or seeding over straw.

-Step 13: Plant the Pond Buffer Area, following the pondscaping plan (Section 6.7).
+- Step 8: Construct the Embankment and Any Internal Berms in 8- to 12-inch lifts, compact the lifts with appropriate equipment. - Step 9: Excavate/Grade until the appropriate elevation and desired contours are achieved for the bottom and side slopes of the pond. - Step 10: Construct the Emergency Spillway in cut or structurally stabilized soils. - Step 11: Install Outlet Pipes, including downstream rip-rap apron protection. - Step 12: Stabilize Exposed Soils with temporary seed mixtures appropriate for the pond buffer.
+All areas above the normal pool elevation should be permanently stabilized by hydroseeding or seeding over straw. - Step 13: Plant the Pond Buffer Area, following the pondscaping plan (see Section 8.5 below).